onlyhead/plotter/README.md

 ## Installation

 Plotter works by wrapping the popular Python plotting library matplotlib and integrates with Concord (geometry) and Pigment (colors).
-This means you need a working Python installation with development headers, NumPy, and PIL/Pillow for GIF creation.
+This means you need a working Python installation with development headers and NumPy. **GIF animation uses imageio (preferred) or PIL as fallback - one of these is required for GIF creation.**

 ### Using devbox (Recommended)